Wilkes County Schools

 Describe how your Title I Parent and Family Engagement funds will be used to support these efforts.

 Title 1 parenting money is used for printing the student/parent handbooks that also have a calendar of dates such as holidays and staff workdays.
 Parents can write in any dates added throughout the year.
-Family car tags are also purchased so that every family has a car tag to identify which student they are allowed to pick up.
-This year parent engagement funds will be used for a One School One Book family project where families read with their student each night.
-We will also host a STEAM, safety, and reading night for families.
+This year parent engagement funds will be used for supplies needed for academic family nights.
+We will also host a STEAM and reading night for families.
 Staff members will help families with academic content and what they can do at home to help their child.
-During RTA 3rd grade students that participate will receive a book as well.
+During RTA 3rd grade students that participate will receive a book as well provided by Title 1 funding.

-This document was jointly developed with our Parent representative and School leadership team.
-Every meeting with our parents is documented with an agenda, sign in sheet and minutes of the meeting.
-For a copy of any of the documentation mentioned in this plan, please contact Mrs. Andrea Byers and/or Amy Craft, PTO president at 336-651-7600.
+This document was jointly developed with our Parent Advisory Council.
+Every meeting with our parents is documented with an agenda, sign-in sheet, and minutes of the meeting.
+For a copy of any of the documentation mentioned in this plan, please contact Andrea Byers, Amy Craft (PTO president), Chip Walker (treasurer/former president), or Shannon Grieves (volunteer coordinator) at 336-651-7600.